divider

 Ascend slowly: Take your time and walk at your own pace to allow your body to acclimate to the shifting altitude, particularly during Kailash Kora.
 Walking too quickly can increase the risk of altitude sickness.

-Rest frequently: Be careful to include enough days for rest and acclimatization in your Kailash Mansarovar tour itinerary.
+Rest frequently: Be careful to include enough days for rest and acclimatization in your Kailash Mansarovar Yatra itinerary.
 Avoid strenuous activity, especially in the first few days at high altitudes.

 Stay hydrated: For drinking water, you can purchase a water bottle, but we suggest you carry a reusable drinking bottle.
 Make sure to drink plenty of water and electrolyte drinks.
 Avoid consuming caffeine and smoking, especially during the hike.